e1630m/edx-gt-cs1331x/hw05/README.md

 * `freeze(Player p)`
   * Implements the method provided in the Impostor interface.
   * It is not possible to freeze another Impostor, and an Impostor that is frozen cannot attempt to freeze.
 If the passed in Player is an Impostor, the method should end.
 Freezing an already frozen Player should also do nothing.
-  * A freeze is successful if the RedAstronaut’s susLevel is less than the Player’s
+  * A freeze is successful if the RedAstronaut’s `susLevel` is less than the Player’s
-  * If the freeze is unsuccessful, the RedAstronaut’s susLevel doubles (multiply the current susLevel by 2)
+  * If the freeze is unsuccessful, the RedAstronaut’s `susLevel` doubles (multiply the current `susLevel` by 2)
   * Remember to change the frozen boolean value for the Crewmate as needed.
   * After the freeze attempt, check if the game is over using the provided method in Player.java
   * Does not return anything
 * `sabotage(Player p)`
   * It is not possible to sabotage another Impostor, and an Impostor that is frozen cannot sabotage.
 Also, sabotaging a frozen Player should do nothing.
-  * If the Impostor’s susLevel is under 20, through shifty maneuvers and cunning words, they are able to increase the Crewmate’s susLevel by 50%
+  * If the Impostor’s `susLevel` is under 20, through shifty maneuvers and cunning words, they are able to increase the Crewmate’s `susLevel` by 50%
-  * Otherwise, they can only manage to increase the Crewmate’s susLevel by 25%
+  * Otherwise, they can only manage to increase the Crewmate’s `susLevel` by 25%
-  * (Note: In both cases, the the Crewmate’s susLevel is rounded down to the nearest int value)
+  * (Note: In both cases, the the Crewmate’s `susLevel` is rounded down to the nearest int value)
   * Does not return anything
 * `equals(Object o)`
-  * Two Red are equal if they both have the same name, frozen, susLevel, and skill
+  * Two Red are equal if they both have the same name, frozen, `susLevel`, and skill
   * Returns a boolean
 * `toString()` - returns a String describing RedAstronaut as follows:
   * (Note: replace the values in brackets [] with the actual value)
-  * `"My name is [name], and I have a suslevel of [susLevel].
+  * `"My name is [name], and I have a `susLevel` of [susLevel].
 I am currently (frozen / not frozen).
 I am an [skill] player!"`
-    * If susLevel is greater than 15, return the String in all capital letters.
+    * If `susLevel` is greater than 15, return the String in all capital letters.
   * You must use the `toString()` method from the `Player` class to receive full credit.
   * Getters and Setters as necessary.

 ### BlueAstronaut.java
-This file defines a BlueAstronaut, which is a Player and should have all attributes of one.
-Have BlueAstronaut implement the Crewmate interface.
+This file defines a BlueAstronaut, which is a Player and should have all attributes of one. **Have BlueAstronaut implement the Crewmate interface**.

 #### Variables
 All variables must be not allowed to be directly modified outside the class in which they are declared, unless otherwise stated in the description of the variable.
 Hint: there is a specific visibility modifier that can do this!

 The Blue class must have these variables.
-Do NOT redeclare any instance variables created in the Player class
+Do **NOT** redeclare any instance variables created in the Player class

-* numTasks - the number of tasks that needs to be completed as an integer number
+* `numTasks` - the number of tasks that needs to be completed as an integer number
-* taskSpeed - the speed at which the astronaut is completing each task as a positive, nonzero integer number
+* `taskSpeed` - the speed at which the astronaut is completing each task as a positive, nonzero integer number

 #### Constructors
-* A constructor that takes in the name, susLevel, numTasks, and taskSpeed and sets all fields accordingly.
+* A constructor that takes in the `name`, `susLevel`, `numTasks`, and `taskSpeed` and sets all fields accordingly.
 It must accept the variables in the specified order.
-* A constructor that takes in just a name and assigns the following default values:
+* A constructor that takes in just a `name` and assigns the following default values:
-  * susLevel: 15
+  * `susLevel`: 15
-  * numTasks: 6
+  * `numTasks`: 6
-  * taskSpeed: 10
+  * `taskSpeed`: 10

 #### Methods
 Do not create any other methods than those specified.
 Any extra methods will result in point deductions.
 All methods must have the proper visibility to be used where it is specified they are used.